What Does Underfloor Heating Cost In 2023? | Checkatrade

 Electric underfloor heating

-The more modern alternative to wet underfloor heating is the increasing popularity of ‘dry’, or ‘electric’ heating, which uses wiring beneath the floor to heat your home.
+The more modern alternative to wet underfloor heating is the increasingly popular ‘dry’ or ‘electric’ heating, which uses wiring beneath the floor to heat your home.

-This is suitable for all areas of the home and is generally simpler to install as it comes in the form of ready-made mats for the most part (although loose-fit wiring is available for those difficult to reach or particularly small areas).
+This is suitable for all areas of your home and is generally easier to install.
+This is because it comes in the form of ready-made mats for the most part (although loose-fit wiring is available for those difficult-to-reach or particularly small areas).

 In many cases, installing electric underfloor heating is cheaper than water-based because it’s easier to install and, therefore, less time-consuming.